-To reduce the exploration time consuming, to solve the aforementioned problem by minimizing the risk of failure drillings, we, therefore, introduced a new technique which consists to create a new underground resistivity model using the previous geological, boreholes, and/or wells data collected on the area.
+To reduce the aforementioned problems, weintroduced a new technique which consists of creating a new underground resistivity model using the previous geological, boreholes, and/or wells data of the area.
 The proposed technique uses the CSAMT 2D inversion results and deals with the true resistivity values (TRES) of existing layers to generate a new resistivity model (NM) which emphasizes the real layer boundaries.
-The challenge of this technique firstly is to delineate the existing layer boundaries (top and bottom) and secondly, to predict the stratigraphy log before the drilling operations at each station.
+The challenge of this technique is to firstly delineate the existing layer boundaries (top and bottom) and secondly, to predict the stratigraphy log before the drilling operations at each station.
 Indeed, the NM includes the real resistivity value of each given layer and could be used to figure out the water reservoir rock and also to select the right drilling location.
 In addition, the log extracted from NM is called “pseudo-stratigraphy log” and should be used to demarcate each layer's boundaries to estimate its thickness.
 Furthermore, the combination of different NM is used to build by extrapolation a 3D pseudo-stratigraphy map for water reservoir rock mapping.